masaboy762/Vibling-pug/README.md

 # Vibling-pug
-type curl Vibling_bug to cmd/terminal and the magic happens
+type curl Vibling_bug to cmd/terminal and the magic happens (not working YET)